Weight Loss

 A boxed warning, formerly known as a black box warning because it’s printed in a black box on a medication label, is the FDA’s strongest warning for a medication and indicates that a medication poses a major risk.

-Yes, Zepbound has side effects, some of which can be serious and you should use it with caution and only after a thorough conversation with your healthcare provider.
+Yes, Zepbound has side effects, some of which can be serious.
+You should use it with caution and only after a thorough conversation with your healthcare provider.
 But, in clinical trials, fewer people stopped Zepbound due to side effects compared to those in a Wegovy trial.

-And Zepbound is also effective in helping people lose weight.
-In trials, people lost up to 20.9% of their body weight in 72 weeks.
-People who needed to lose weight for health reasons.
-That’s more body weight than people lost in Wegovy trials, which was 14.8% in 68 weeks.
+Zepbound is also effective in helping people lose weight.
+In trials, people who needed to lose weight for health reasons lost up to 20.9% of their body weight in 72 weeks using Zepbound.
+That’s significantly more than the 14.8% of body weight in 68 weeks that people lost in comparable Wegovy trials.

 Reviews on Zepbound also indicate that people taking it are generally happy with the experience.